makukha/multipython-plugins/README.md

 When plugins are installed inside *host tag* environment, for every *target tag* environment icons are used to denote test outcome:

 * ✅ — all testing requirements are satisfied for *target tag*
-* 🚫️ — *target tag* interpreter is not discoverable
+* ⛔️ — *target tag* interpreter is not discoverable
-* 💥 — *target tag* interpreter is discoverable, but virtual environment with *sample package* cannot be created
+* 🚫️ — *target tag* interpreter is discoverable, but virtual environment with *sample package* cannot be created
+* 🚷 — *target tag* environment with *sample package* can be created, but *sample package* cannot be executed

 ## tox3